 In his first season with Carolina in 2015, Turner worked with a group that helped the Panthers advance to Super Bowl 50, setting team records with an NFL-leading 500 points and 59 TDs and gaining a team-record 357 first downs.
 Despite losing Benjamin in training camp, Carolina had 35 receiving TDs, tied for third most in the NFL and an increase of 12 from 2014.
 Ted Ginn, Jr. scored a career-high 10 TDs, becoming the first Panthers wide receiver with double-digit TDs since Steve Smith had 12 in 2005.
-Second-round draft choice WR Devin Funchess emerged to score five TDs, the second most by a rookie in franchise history.
+Second-round draft choice Devin Funchess emerged to score five TDs, the second most by a rookie in franchise history.

 Prior to Carolina, Turner spent two seasons (2013-14) as the quarterbacks and wide receivers coach at Florida International.
 He worked for two seasons (2011-12) with the Minnesota Vikings as the assistant to head coach Leslie Frazier.
+With the Vikings, he helped the coaching staff with research projects, assisted with practice and game preparation and had game management responsibilities.

 Turner began his coaching career at his alma mater, The Citadel, working with the team's wide receivers and special teams in 2010.
+Additionally, Turner was the school's team liaison for academic and military issues.
 He played quarterback and wide receiver at The Citadel (2006-09).
 After redshirting as a freshman, Turner played quarterback the next two years before suffering a shoulder injury and moving to wide receiver for his senior season.